 Supply Outpaces Demand in the Marijuana Industry

 The problem in many states is related to supply and demand.
-According to The Economist, the wholesale price for a pound of marijuana in Colorado dropped from a high of $2,000 in January 2015 to $1,300 today.
-The Economist attributes the drop in price to an increase in supply and competition in Colorado (the first state to legalize recreational marijuana) as well as seasonality with marijuana sales jumping during the ski season when tourism is at its peak.
+According to The Economist, the wholesale price for a pound of marijuana in Colorado dropped from a high of $2,000 in January 2015 to $1,300 in December 2017.
+The Economist attributed the drop in price to an increase in supply and competition in Colorado (the first state to legalize recreational marijuana) as well as seasonality with marijuana sales jumping during the ski season when tourism is at its peak.